joshuason/blog/src/pages/05-22-2020/index.md

 2. Add the folder to <span class="code">gatsby-config.js</span>
 3. Add image's relative url/path to frontmatter

 Following said steps, only frustratingly resulted in an error message:

-<span class="code error">Field "image" must not have a selection since type "String" has no subfields</span>.
+<p class="code-error">Field "image" must not have a selection since type "String" has no subfields</p>.

 ![Jake Peralta](https://steamuserimages-a.akamaihd.net/ugc/823506058661954611/B3685679465B62E28B582A6A31781532F65DD46F/)